giuseppeg/giuseppeg.github.com/_posts/2020-05-22-remote-work-communication.md

 My reply to the tweet would be a bold _yes_!

-Written and async communication is key in companies that are distributed across different timezones or that allow more flexible working hours.
+Written and async communication are key in companies that are distributed across different timezones or that allow more flexible working hours.

 In general keeping the relevant people in the loop (updated) and include them in the decision making process is quite important when working remotely.